All animal bites, whether from a household pet or a wild animal, should be reported immediately by calling (972) 223-6111.

 All dogs and cats in the city are required by state law to be vaccinated against rabies.

 Adults should caution children to use care when approaching unfamiliar dogs and cats and avoid contact with wild animals.
-The Animal Control Department will provide non-emergency advice on animal bites and rabies.
-For further information, please contact regional dispatch at (972) 223-6111.
+The Animal Service Department will provide non-emergency advice on animal bites and rabies.
+For further information, please contact an officer by calling regional dispatch at (972) 223-6111.